nwillc/simplecache/README.md

 I wanted something even simpler and cleaner then the reference implementation.
 Read-through and write-through are implemented synchronously.
 Basically this is only useful to front things like slow out of process requests.

-Currently this package only includes six classes, depends only on the javax.cache-api artifact, and builds to around 15k.
+Currently this package only includes around a half dozen classes, depends only on the javax.cache-api artifact, and builds to an under 15K jar.

 -----
 [![ISC License](http://shields-nwillc.rhcloud.com/shield/tldrlegal?package=ISC)](http://shields-nwillc.rhcloud.com/homepage/tldrlegal?package=ISC)